 Is quality regulation necessary?
 We have found that service quality, on the whole, has not deteriorated.
 If it ain't broke, why fix it?
 The answer is that quality is presently fairly strictly regulated in numerous, usually disconnected, and inflexible ways that make the achievement of overall enduser satisfaction more costly than need be.
 Quality performance is rarely integrated with economic performance, except for truly substandard situations.
 The traditional approach reflects a technological rather than economic outlook.
 Ideally, the two would be merged.
 Furthermore, if regulation continues to be shifted in many jurisdictions from that of rate of return to prices, quality performance is under pressures not experienced in the past.
-Spence, for example, finds attractive second-best benefits of rate-of-return regulation to quality performance, which presumably would be lost without such regulation (Spence, 1975, 417-429).
+Spence, for example, finds attractive second-best benefits of rate-of-return regulation (Spence, 1975, 417-429).
 In the local exchange and the distribution plant where most quality problems occur, alternative user choices do not yet appear available in most instances to protect quality through competition.